 Resist the desire to give a lot of detail.
 The best stories draw broad strokes so your listener can draw their own picture in their mind.
 That’s how people feel connected to you.

-You can apply this to your elevator pitch.
+You can also apply this to your elevator pitch.

 Good question, glad you asked!
 Yes, it does!
 If your story contains human elements, folks will jump at the chance to tell their own story, the one yours reminded them of.

 You know the feeling; you’ve done it before.
-When a friend told you a story you related to, you hastily told your similar tale.
+When a friend told you a story you related to, you rushed to tell a similar tale.
 You can utilize this to your advantage.

 Be completely relaxed